-Prerequisites: High School Algebra III/Trigonometry and

-satisfactory placement test scores

-This course provides an intense study of the topics which are fundamental to the study of calculus.
-Emphasis is placed on functions and their graphs with special attention to polynomial, rational, exponential, logarithmic and trigonometric functions, and analytic trigonometry.
+Prerequisites: High School Algebra III/Trigonometry and satisfactory placement test scores calculus, Emphasis is placed on functions and their graphs with special attention to polynomial, rational, exponential, logarithmic and trigonometric functions, and analytic trigonometry.
 Sequences and series may also be discussed.
 Upon completion, students should be able to solve practical problems and use appropriate models for analysis and prediction.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.